Diego

 Diego is a Spanish masculine given name.
 The Portuguese equivalent is Diogo.
+The etymology of Diego is disputed, with two major origin hypotheses: Tiago and Didacus.

 The name also has several patronymic derivations, listed below.
-The etymology of Diego is disputed, with two major origin hypotheses: Tiago and Didacus.

 Etymology

 Tiago hypothesis

-Diego has long been interpreted as variant of Tiago (Brazilian Portuguese: Thiago), an abbreviation of Santiago, from the older Sant Yago "Saint Jacob", in English known as Saint James or as San-Tiago (cf. San Diego).
+Diego has long been interpreted as variant of Tiago (also spelled as Thiago), an abbreviation of Santiago, from the older Sant Yago "Saint Jacob", in English known as Saint James or as San-Tiago (cf. San Diego).
 This has been the standard interpretation of the name since at least the 19th century, as it was reported by Robert Southey in 1808 and by Apolinar Rato y Hevia (1891).
-The suggestion that this identification may be a folk etymology, i.e. that Diego (and Didacus; see below) may be of another origin and only later identified with Jacobo, is made by Buchholtz (1894), though this possibility is judged as improbable by the author himself.
+The suggestion that this identification may be a folk etymology, i.e. that Diego (and Didacus; see below) may be of another origin and only later identified with Jacobo, is made by Buchholtz (1894), though this possibility is judged as improbable by the author.